Workshop #1 at 10am: Ryeteous Bread

 Workshop #2 at 11am: Cheeseboard and Cheese Care: Demystified

-Learn how to create the perfect cheeseboard using the best cheese Switzerland has to offer.
-Emmi will focus on how you can personalize each board to best serve your guests, some tried-and-true tricks and how to be unique and creative by adding out-of-the-box options.
-They’ll also show you how to care for the cheese before and after use.
-And – the best part – they’ll have some pairings for you to try out as you’re learning!
+Join us on how to create the perfect cheeseboard using the best cheese Switzerland has to offer.
+We’ll focus on how you can personalize each board to best serve your guests, some tried-and-true tricks and how to be unique and creative by adding out-of-the-box options.
+We’ll also show you how to care for the cheese before and after use.
+Liz Thorpe is a leading cheese expert, and author, ready to bring the wealth of her cheese knowledge to Austin.

 Workshop #3 at 12pm: How Bacteria Helps Your Gut and Brain

 We know that there are countless bacteria that live in, on and around us.
 But did you know that most of these tiny bugs are actually beneficial and critical to our survival?
 Join Karen (nutritionist, therapeutic chef, and avid fermenter), to explore our microbial world with new eyes as she shares the latest research on the connection between our gut bugs and vibrant health.

 Workshop #4 at 1pm: Killer Kimchi

 In this workshop Chef Pham will dive into how to make kimchi, a staple in Korean cuisine that is a traditional banchan made from salted and fermented vegetables, most commonly Napa cabbages and Korean radishes.
 Exploring what it means to preserve with salt, this food has been used since the 600’s for medicinal purposes.

 Workshop #5 at 2pm: Discover the World of Koji and Miso

 By Alfred Francese of Emmer & Rye